blizzardc0der/blizzardc0der/README.md

 # 🚀 Software Engineer | Rust | Solidity 🦀

 ## Introduction 👋
 Welcome to my GitHub profile!
-As a Full Stack Web Developer with over a decade years of experience, I have honed a comprehensive skill set in both front-end and back-end technologies, specializing in creating scalable, high-performance web applications.
+As a Full Stack Web Developer with over 5 years of experience, I have honed a comprehensive skill set in both front-end and back-end technologies, specializing in creating scalable, high-performance web applications.
 My journey has been marked by successful collaborations on diverse projects, ranging from startup ventures to large-scale enterprise solutions, demonstrating a proven ability to adapt and excel in various development environments.
 Passionate about leveraging the latest technologies to solve complex problems, I bring a track record of innovation and efficiency, aiming to drive forward the future of web development.

 <br/>